Last Updated on November 9, 2022

 - Responsible for accounts payable and accounts receivable statements

-An Accountant II at mid-career stage (5-8 years’ experience) may
+An Accountant II at the mid-career stage (5-8 years experience) may

-- Prepare journal entries, reconciliations, and trend analyses during month end
+- Prepare journal entries, reconciliations, and trend analyzes during month end

 - Manage revenue, accounts payable, accounts receivable and expense accrual accounts